Skip to content

 Authorization: Bearer <token>

-There are no static API keys.
-Tokens are short-lived, audience-bound bearer JWTs, and refresh tokens rotate on every use.
+Requests never authenticate with a static key: tokens are short-lived, audience-bound bearer JWTs, and refresh tokens rotate on every use.
+Machine credentials exist (a client_id/client_secret pair, created self-serve in the broker portal), but they are only ever exchanged for a short-lived token, never sent on API requests.
 How you obtain a token depends on what you are building:

 Two scopes gate what a token can do: